barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-11-ars-magica.markdown

 ### Notes

 - Meet the Dryad
-- Kill Iglack and take his Ignem Vis
+- Kill Iglack and take his Ignem vis
-- Find the water Creo Vis source and take 3 pawns of it
+- Find the water Creo vis source and take 3 pawns of it
   - The Grog drank some, he was left behind at the knight's camp to recover, and will do so unusually quickly
   - They can work out how long it takes to refill when they return